noironetworks/cko/README.md

 * Providing operational benefits via centralized network governance, migration of workloads, and cost optimization across cluster sprawl
 * Providing multi-cluster security by federating identity across domains

-The diagram below illustrates a CKO deployment comprising of:
+The diagram below illustrates a typical CKO deployment comprising of one Control Cluster and one or more Workload Clusters with the following CKO components:
 * A centralized "Org Operator" for identity and resource management
 * One or more "Fabric Operators" for network infrastructure automation and kubernetes manifest generation
 * "Per Cluster Operators" for managing the lifecycle of network components in the Workload Cluster

+The Workload Cluster runs the user's applications.
+The lifecycle of all the clusters is managed by the user; CKO only requires that specific operators be run in these.
+The lifecycle of CKO in the Workload Cluster, once deployed, is managed by the Control Cluster.

 ![Control and Workload Cluster](docs/user-guide/diagrams/control-and-workload-clusters.drawio.png)